DeepCallAI/deepcall_docs/docs/dashboard-guide.md

+---
+layout: default
+title: Dashboard Guide
+nav_order: 3
+description: Learn how to use the DeepCall dashboard and understand reports
+---

 # Dashboard Guide

 Welcome to your DeepCall Dashboard.
 This is where all your call data, insights, and performance scores live.